hoangduchuy93/spark-nlp-classification-women-e-commerce-clothing-review/README.md

 Comments: users tend to give Positive rating more than Neutral and Negative

 **3.3.7.
 Applied model:**
-- Repeat step 3.3.1 to 3.3.6 for new normalized column.
+- Repeat step 3.3.1 to 3.3.6 for new Rating_idx column.
 - Accuracy score of new models are shown below:

 ![image](https://user-images.githubusercontent.com/91864024/180589135-b0154828-f69d-49d6-9cb7-8e152b044834.png)